dkarthe/webjeda-blog/_posts/2016-01-12-how-to-add-form-option-to-jekyll-websites.md

 {% endhighlight %}

 You don't believe me.
 Checkout my [contact page](/contact/){:target="_blank"} and view source!
-This works like charm.
+This works like a charm.
 You are not only cheating bots but also human email harvesters.
 It is not impossible to decode this but it is hard!

 ## Things to keep in mind

 Be careful not to include your personal email in form action as it is easily visible when website source is viewed.
-You can include an alternative email which forwards mails to your personal email.
+You can include an alternative email which forwards emails to your personal email.

-Also I don't recommend using formspree if you are asking your users any sensitive data because a copy of it is saved in formspree database.
-But for for general non-sensitive data submission, formspree works like charm.
+Also, I don't recommend using formspree if you are asking your users any sensitive data because a copy of it is saved in the formspree database.
+But for general non-sensitive data submission, formspree works like a charm.

 <iframe itemscope="" itemprop="video" width="100%" height="360" class="right half" src="https://www.youtube.com/embed/IP6HsgwQkvs?rel=0" frameborder="0" allowfullscreen></iframe>
 Here is a video demonstration.
 And don't forget to leave the link of your website with newly created form, in the comment section.